American Airlines Flight 96: Accident details

-Flight 96 was a regularly scheduled flight from Los Angeles International Airport to LaGuardia Airport with intermediate stops at Detroit Metropolitan Wayne County Airport and Buffalo Niagara International Airport.
-On June 12, it was being flown by a DC-10-10, registration N103AA, with a flight crew consisting of Captain Bryce McCormick (age 52); First Officer Peter "Page" Whitney (34); and Flight Engineer Clayton Burke (50).
+Flight 96 was a regularly scheduled flight from Los Angeles International Airport to LaGuardia Airport with intermediate stops at Detroit Metropolitan Airport and Buffalo Niagara International Airport.
+On June 12, it was being flown by a DC-10-10, registration N103AA, with a flight crew consisting of Captain Bryce McCormick (age 52), First Officer Peter "Page" Whitney (34), and Flight Engineer Clayton Burke (50).
 McCormick was a highly experienced pilot, having amassed more than 24,000 flight hours throughout his flying career.
-Whitney and Burke were also seasoned airmen with approximately 7,900 flight hours and 13,900 flight hours, respectively, under their belts.
+Whitney and Burke were also seasoned airmen with approximately 7,900 flight hours and 13,900 flight hours, respectively.
 Among them, the crew had accumulated 176 hours of flight time in the DC-10.